saiprasaad8/Discord-Chatbot/README.md

 - Sensitive commands (like server invites) are removed from public version.
 - TTS files are unique per message to avoid race conditions.
 - Use command permissions wisely to prevent abuse.

+### Note:
+This bot is under development for adding new features and integration.
+Feel free to post your suggestions and feedbacks.